Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: Preliminaries

 \section{Preliminaries}

-Our goal is to train a scale-aware MDE model $\theta_\depth$ with only self-supervision.
-To learn depth geometry in a self-supervised manner, we follow Zhou \etal \cite{SfMLearner} and minimize a reconstruction loss between the current frame $I_t$ and the ones synthesized with temporally adjacent frames $I_s,(s=t\pm1)$.
-Specifically, we employ a pose network $\theta_\pose$ in addition to $\theta_\depth$ to estimate the relative camera pose $T_{t\rightarrow s} \in \mathrm{SE}(3)$ and the current dense depth map $D_t$, respectively
+Our goal is to train a metric-accurate MDE model $\theta_\depth$ with only self-super-vision.
+This self-supervision is comprised of two parts: one designed for learning metric scale (\cref{sec:FUMET}) and the other dedicated to learning depth geometry.
+For the latter, we follow Zhou \etal~\cite{SfMLearner} and minimize the reconstruction loss between the current frame $I_t$ and the ones synthesized from temporally adjacent frames $I_s,(s=t\pm1)$.
+We employ a pose network $\theta_\pose$ in addition to $\theta_\depth$ to estimate the relative camera pose $\vb{T}_{t\rightarrow s} \in \mathrm{SE}(3)$ and the current dense depth map $D_t$, respectively,

-We then synthesize the image from the current viewpoint $\hat{I}_t$
+We then synthesize the image from the current viewpoint

-where $\ev{\cdot}$ is a bilinear sampling operator, $proj()$ outputs the 2D coordinates of $D_t$ when projected into the viewpoint of $I_s$, and $K$ is the camera intrinsics.
-Following Godard \etal \cite{Monodepth2}, we use an affine combination of $\SSIM$ \cite{SSIM} and L1 loss as the photometric error $pe$ and define the reconstruction loss $\loss_\rec$ as the photometric error between $I_t$ and $\hat{I}_t$ for the pixels with minimum error across source frames
+where $\ev{\cdot}$ is a bilinear sampling operator, $proj(\cdot)$ outputs the 2D coordinates of $D_t$ when projected into the viewpoint of $I_s$, and $\vb{K}$ is the camera intrinsics.
+Following Godard \etal~\cite{Monodepth2}, we use an affine combination of $\SSIM$~\cite{SSIM} and L1 loss as the photometric error $pe$ and define the reconstruction loss $\loss_\rec$ as the photometric error between $I_t$ and $I_{s\rightarrow t}$ for the pixels with minimum error across source frames

 where $\lambda=0.85$.
-We also employ an edge-aware smoothness loss \cite{Monodepth}
+We also employ an edge-aware smoothness loss~\cite{Monodepth}

-where $D^*_t = D_t \big/\bar{D_t}$ is the mean-normalized inverse depth \cite{DDVO} to avoid the estimated depth from shrinking.
-Furthermore, when computing $\loss_\rec$ we use auto-masking \cite{Monodepth2} to mask out stationary pixels, which generate incorrect supervisory signals.
+where $d^*_t = d_t \big/\bar{d_t}$ is the mean-normalized inverse depth~\cite{DDVO} to prevent the estimated depth from shrinking.
+Furthermore, when computing $\loss_\rec$ we use auto-masking~\cite{Monodepth2} to mask out stationary pixels which generate incorrect supervisory signals.